 Other colors in the room will change the look of your paint.

 Here is a website that has some interesting facts about color in general.
-You may be surprised on just how color effects us.
+You may be surprised at just how color affects us.
 UCreative.com

 My own experience choosing a color

 I painted my living/kitchen/dining/entryway yellow with white trim.
 I love yellow!
 I wanted it to be yellow which was welcoming and warm.
 What I got was a bright, bold, fluorescent yellow!